Gazler/githug/README.md

-#Gitscrub
+#Githug
 Git Your Game On

 ##About
-Gitscrub is designed to give you a practical way of learning git.
+Githug is designed to give you a practical way of learning git.
 It has a series of levels, each utilizing git commands to ensure a correct answer.

 ##Installation
-To install Gitscrub
+To install Githug

-    gem install gitscrub
+    gem install githug

-After the gem is installed, you can run `gitscrub` where you will be prompted to create a directory.
+After the gem is installed, you can run `githug` where you will be prompted to create a directory.

 ##Commands

-Gitscrub has 3 commands:
+Githug has 3 commands:
  * play - This is the default command and it will check your solution for the current level.
  * hint - Gives you a hint (if available) for the current level
  * reset - Reset the current level